Skill-Based Reinforcement Learning with Intrinsic Reward Matching

 We remark that even for more complex manipulation tasks, IRM is robust in consistently guiding optimal skill selection without requiring any interaction with the environment.
-Although Env Rollout CEM is one of the stronger baselines in terms of zero-shot reward, it exceeds the computational budget of 100k interactions entirely on skill selection.
-For illustrative purposes, we show the plot starting at 50k. \\
+Although Env Rollout CEM is the strongest interaction baseline in terms of zero-shot reward, it far exceeds a reasonable computational budget of interactions entirely on skill selection.
+For illustrative purposes, we display the plot although heavily shifted.

 \textbf{Franka Kitchen Manipulation} Lastly, we evaluate IRM on 4 manipulation tasks in the Franka Kitchen benchmark \cite{d4rl}.
 We make no changes to the default environment rewards for each task, which do not include any shaping for reaching to the correct object, and thus present a harder exploration problem.
 We similarly observe favorable zero-shot performance of the IRM method, in the case of hinge cabinet and slide cabinet, \textit{solving the task zero-shot without any finetuning (Table~\ref{table:kitchen_zero_shot}, Figure~\ref{fig:ft_fetch}).
 This zero-shot adaptation behavior presents a compelling means for agents to immediately deploy optimal policies in highly sample-sensitive applications.}